marcos-acosta/worlds-worst-detective/src/data/md/biggest-number.md

   return x
 ```

-One might call this the "brute force" approach, but brute force is computable!
+It may be a "brute force" approach, but brute force is computable!
 The corresponding Turing machine for this pseudocode would be a beast, for sure, but it _can_ be constructed, which is all that matters.

 Now that we have a sense of what a computable function is, what would it mean for a function to be _uncomputable_?
 Just to set your expectations, _most_ functions are uncomputable.
 There are a few especially notable examples, though.
 One has to do with the halting problem, which could be loosely stated like this: